 You must have heard a thousand times in school on how having leadership roles are important, whether in schools or at workplaces.
 As cliche as it sounds, your past leadership roles could actually be a stepping stone for you to excel in life.
 Leadership skills are highly sought after by many companies, as it shows a sense of good interpersonal skills, and the ability to coordinate and motivate a team.

-Essentially, a high level of social skill can lead to a increase of value one can add to their company.
+Essentially, a high level of social skill can lead to an increase in value one can add to their company.
 For high-achieving professionals who hold business development roles in their company, this could mean attaining more clients.
 Eventually, this may lead to promotion due to high performance.
 For those seeking to improve socializing skills, one should put more effort into their outfits.
-By dressing appropriately in a professional setting, it helps to boost one’s confidence level, and create a professional image.
+By dressing appropriately in a professional setting, it helps to boost one’s confidence level and create a professional image.

 Resilient people are likely to deal with work demands that require them to be constantly adapting to changing priorities and heavy workload.
 Resilience allows individuals to perform well even under pressure.
 In companies where such limiting circumstances are frequent, resilience is a good skill to have.
 Although some individuals seem to be born with more resilience, it is possible to build resilience.
 This could be done by treating pressure and uncertainties as a learning process.
 Most importantly, stay calm and do not panic during a crisis.
 Pressure and change are part and parcel of work life.
 Use these challenges as opportunities to practice resilience.

 As more companies are adopting more new technologies, it is essential to stay creative.
-Creativity is not limited to fancy art designs, but two main ways - creative thinking and creative problem solving.
-Creative people will be in demand to apply the new technology to implement new products, services and processes in a workplace.
+Creativity is not limited to fancy art designs, but two main ways - creative thinking and creative problem-solving.
+Creative people will be in demand to apply the new technology to implement new products, services and processes in the workplace.

 A creative thinker comes up with concepts that are unique and innovative.
 Individuals could use their creative brain cells to develop new ways to interpret and solve problems.
 Creative individuals have the ability to look at different sides of issues, which allow them to come up with solutions that are innovative.
 A company can benefit from creative problem solving as it brings the company in a whole new direction.